Skip to main content

 Overview

-Silene nocturna is an annual herb in the Caryophyllaceae family, growing 8–20 inches (20–50 cm) tall with an erect to ascending, branching habit.
-Stems are slender, sticky-hairy (viscid), with the stickiness trapping small insects on the stem surface — the basis for the common name "catchfly," though the plant is not carnivorous.
-Basal leaves are spatulate, 1–2.5 inches (2.5–6 cm) long; stem leaves are narrower, lanceolate, opposite, sessile.
-Flowers are 0.4–0.6 inch (10–15 mm) across with five white to pale pink petals, each bifid (cleft into two lobes), borne in a one-sided, secund raceme of 3–10 flowers.
+Silene nocturna is an annual herb in the pink family (Caryophyllaceae) growing 8-20 inches (20-50 cm) tall with an erect to ascending branching habit.
+Stems are slender, sticky-hairy (viscid), with the stickiness trapping small insects on the stem surface — the basis for the common name 'catchfly', though the plant is not carnivorous.
+Basal leaves are spatulate, 1-2.5 inches (2.5-6 cm) long; stem leaves are narrower, lanceolate, opposite, sessile.
+Flowers are 0.4-0.6 inch (10-15 mm) across with five white to pale pink petals, each cleft into two lobes (bifid), borne in a one-sided (secund) raceme of 3-10 flowers.
 Flowers open at dusk and remain open through the night, closing by mid-morning — a strategy for nocturnal moth pollination.
-Calyx is tubular, 0.4–0.5 inch (10–12 mm) long, 10-veined, sticky-hairy, becoming inflated around the developing capsule.
-The species is native to the Mediterranean basin, where it occurs as a winter annual — germinating in autumn, overwintering as a rosette, flowering in spring, and completing its life cycle by early summer.
-In cooler climates, it behaves as a spring annual.
-Naturalised in parts of California and other Mediterranean-climate regions.
-Self-seeds readily in open, disturbed ground.
+The calyx is tubular, 0.4-0.5 inch (10-12 mm) long, 10-veined, sticky-hairy, becoming inflated around the developing capsule.
+The species is native to the Mediterranean basin, where it occurs as a winter annual: germinating in autumn, overwintering as a rosette, flowering in spring, and completing the life cycle by early summer.
+In cooler climates, the species behaves as a spring annual.
+Naturalized in parts of California and other Mediterranean-climate regions.
+Self-seeds readily in open disturbed ground.

 Native Range

 Silene nocturna is native to the Mediterranean basin, from the Iberian Peninsula and North Africa east through southern France, Italy, Greece, Turkey, and into the Levant.
-It occurs on sandy and rocky ground, cultivated fields, roadsides, and coastal habitats at low elevations.
+The species occurs on sandy and rocky ground, cultivated fields, roadsides, and coastal habitats at low elevations.

 Suggested Uses

-Sown in wildflower meadow mixes, annual borders, and dry, sandy garden areas.
-The nocturnal flowering habit makes it a curiosity plant for evening gardens — site near outdoor seating areas where the flowers can be observed at dusk.
-Interplant with day-blooming annuals for round-the-clock flower interest.
-Self-sows in open, disturbed ground.
+Sown in wildflower meadow mixes, annual borders, and dry sandy garden areas.
+The nocturnal flowering habit makes the species a curiosity plant for evening gardens — sited near outdoor seating areas where the flowers can be observed at dusk.
+Interplanted with day-blooming annuals for round-the-clock flower interest.
+Self-sows in open disturbed ground.

 How to Identify

-Identified by the sticky-hairy stems, one-sided (secund) raceme of white to pale pink bifid-petalled flowers that open at dusk and close by morning, and the 10-veined, sticky, tubular calyx.
-Distinguished from S. gallica (small-flowered catchfly) by the larger flowers and the secund (one-sided) raceme.
-Distinguished from S. vulgaris (bladder campion) by the annual habit, smaller flowers, and non-inflated calyx at flowering (calyx inflates only around the developing capsule).
+Identified by the sticky-hairy stems, the one-sided (secund) raceme of white to pale pink bifid-petalled flowers that open at dusk and close by morning, and the 10-veined sticky tubular calyx that becomes inflated around the capsule.
+Separated from S. gallica (small-flowered catchfly) by the larger flowers and the secund (one-sided) raceme.
+Separated from S. vulgaris (bladder campion) by the annual habit, smaller flowers, and the non-inflated calyx at flowering (calyx inflates only around the developing capsule).

 Appearance